open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.Remoting/README.md

 the `TracerProviderBuilder` during the application startup in both client and server code.

-For example, in a client console app:
+The following example demonstrates adding .NET remoting instrumentation to a client console application.
+This example also sets up the OpenTelemetry Console exporter, which requires adding the package [`OpenTelemetry.Exporter.Console`](https://github.com/open-telemetry/opentelemetry-dotnet/blob/master/src/OpenTelemetry.Exporter.Console/README.md) to the project.

 ```csharp
 using OpenTelemetry;